-The UNESCO certified Longmen Grottoes is the incredible collection of tens of thousands of Buddhas carved in to the limestone cliffs over the Li River.
-The carvings, differing in size from 2.5cm to a staggering 17 metres (57ft), were all carried out between 493AD to 1127 AD under the auspices of the different dynasties who ruled China from Luoyang.
+The UNESCO World Heritage Site of Luoyang Longmen Grottoes is the incredible collection of tens of thousands of Buddhas carved into limestone cliffs.
+The carvings range in size from 2.5cm to a staggering 17 metres (57ft) and were carried out between 493AD to 1127 AD.

 It’s also possible to take a river cruise in the summer months and admire the site from a different perspective.